taham8875/til/Database Systems Design Implementation and Managment/Chapter 11.md

 - If you use multiple `AND` conditions, write the most likely to be false condition first.
 - If you use multiple `OR` conditions, write the most likely to be true condition first.
 - Whenever possible try to avoid using `NOT` conditions. (e.g. `NOT (PRICE > 100)` is slower than `PRICE <= 100`)

+# DBMS Performance Tuning

+DBMS performance tuning at the server end focuses on setting the parameters used for:

+- Data cache
+- SQL cache
+- Sort cache
+- Optimizer mode
+  - Rule based
+  - Cost based

+**In memory database**: A database that is stored in the computer’s main memory instead of on a hard disk. (e.g. Redis)

+Note the following general recommendations for physical storage of databases:

+- Use I/O accelerators to improve the performance of I/O operations. (use SSD instead of HDD)
+- Use RAID (Redundant Array of Independent Disks) to improve the performance of I/O operations.
+RAID is a technology that uses multiple hard disks to improve the performance and fault tolerance of a computer system and a balance between them
+- Minimize disk contention by spreading the data files across multiple disks.
+- Partition tables based on usage
+- Use denormalization to reduce the number of joins.
+- Store computed and aggregated data in tables
+- Put high-usage tables in their own table spaces so the database minimizes conflict with other tables.